nilpunch/fixed-point/README.md

 ## Overview

-This library is based on [FixedMath.Net](https://github.com/asik/FixedMath.Net) but has been rewritten to avoid magic numbers.
+This library is based on [FixedMath.Net](https://github.com/asik/FixedMath.Net) but has been rewritten without hardcoded magic numbers that are tied to a specific scaling factor.

 ### Key Features